krys2fa/gbr/README.md

 ## Contributing and Git workflow

-This repo uses a lightweight trunk-based flow with feature branches, Conventional Commits, CI checks on PRs, and squash merges into `master`.
+This repo uses a lightweight trunk-based flow with feature branches, Conventional Commits, CI checks on PRs, and squash merges into `main`.

 Branch naming